mercadopago/devsite-docs/guides/snippets/test-integration/create-test-users.en.md

 1. In [Devsite](/developers/en/docs), access the menu **Your Integrations > Test Accounts** and click on the **Create Test Account** button.
 2. On the "Create New Account" screen, enter a description for the account identification.
 Example: "Salesperson - store 1".
 3. Next, select the **country of operation** for the account.
 This information **cannot be edited later** and, in addition, Buyer and Seller users must be from the same country.
 4. Fill in a **fictitious amount of money** that will serve as a reference for you to test your applications.
-This amount will appear as a balance in the test user's Mercado Pago account and can be used to simulate payments, as well as with a credit card.
+This amount will appear as a balance in the test user's Mercado Pago account and can be used to simulate payments, as well as with a [test card](/developers/en/guides/additional-content/testing/test-cards).
 5. Click **Create Test Account**.

 > You can generate up to 15 test user accounts at the same time and it is not yet possible to delete them at the moment.